Pool Barrier Inspection Victoria: Renew Every 4 Years for $250

 The difference is that for an established property, the inspector is also looking for changes since the last inspection — modifications to the barrier, changes to adjacent structures, or wear and damage that’s developed over the four-year period.

 If the pool passes, you receive a new Form 23 certificate valid for a further four years.
-If it fails, you get a list of required repairs and a date for re-inspection once those works are completed.
+If it fails, you get a list of required repairs and a date for re-inspection — see our guide to what happens after a failed pool inspection for the full remediation path.

 Common Issues at 4-Year Re-Inspections on the Bellarine